Master tokenization algorithms (BPE, WordPiece, SentencePiece), understand vocabulary size tradeoffs, and analyze the multilingual tokenization tax.

-Think of it like breaking a sentence into Scrabble tiles: you need pieces that are small enough to be flexible, but large enough to carry meaning.
+Think of it like breaking a sentence into Scrabble tiles.
+You need pieces that are small enough to be flexible, but large enough to carry meaning.
 The word "unhappiness" might become ["un", "happi", "ness"].
 Each piece is meaningful on its own, and together they reconstruct the whole word.
 Every large language model (LLM) sees the world through these subword tokens, not raw words or characters.

-π― Core concept: Tokenization is the bridge between human language and model computation.
+π‘ Key insight: Tokenization is the bridge between human language and model computation.
 Understanding how and why text gets split into tokens will help you reason about everything from API costs to why some languages perform worse than others in AI systems.

 | Approach | Vocabulary Size | Avg Sequence Length | Problem |